korapay/wordpress-payment-forms/README.md

-# korapay Payment Forms
+# Korapay Payment Forms

-- **Contributors:** Korapay, Olokor Divine
+- **Contributors:** Korapay
-- **Tags:** korapay, payment form, payment gateway, bank account, credit card, debit card, nigeria, international, mastercard, visa
+- **Tags:** Korapay, payment form, payment gateway, bank account, credit card, debit card, nigeria, international, mastercard, visa

-Take donations and payments for services on your WordPress site using korapay.
+Take donations and payments for services on your WordPress site using Korapay.

 ## Description

-Accept Credit card, Debit card and Bank account payment directly on your WordPress site with the korapay payment gateway.
+Accept Credit card, Debit card and Bank account payment directly on your WordPress site with the Korapay payment gateway.

 #### Take donations and payments easily and directly on your site

-Signup for an account [here](https://korapay.com)
+Signup for an account [here](https://Korapay.com)

-korapay is available in:
+Korapay is available in:

 - **Nigeria**